JBtallgrass/buzzline-05-jballard/README.md

 This project demonstrates how to build a **streaming analytics pipeline** using **Apache Kafka**, **Python**, and a **relational database (SQLite)** for data storage.
 It simulates real-time data generation, ingestion, and processing while storing processed data in a structured database for further analysis and integration with BI tools.

 ---
-# 🌊 Rafting Feedback Streaming Project
+## 🌊 Rafting Feedback Streaming Project Description

 This project is designed to **stream, process, and analyze real-time customer feedback** from rafting trips on the **French Broad River, NC**, using **Apache Kafka**.
 It integrates customer reviews with **weather and river flow conditions**, providing valuable insights into trip experiences and environmental impacts.

----

 ### ⚠️ Note: ⚠️
 The data in this project is **fictitious** with the use of  **Generative AI (GenAI)** assistants to **generate, problem-solve, and debug** the process.